Synthird/trigonometric-reciprocal-identities/java/README.md

 Trigonometric reciprocal identity methods that return radians as doubles.

-You can access the trigReciprocal class in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).
+## Installation

-> [!IMPORTANT]
+1. Download the latest release of the ```TrigReciprocal.java``` class from the [releases page](https://github.com/Synthird/Trigonometric-reciprocal-identities/releases/latest)
-> The trigReciprocal class must be inside your project before any of its methods can be used.
+2. Place the class inside your project

 ```Java
 // One way of accessing the methods in the trigReciprocal class.